brittonlaroche/Camel-Quarkus-Confluent-Schema-Registry/README.md

 Helpful links to getstarted with rest produce v3
 [https://docs.confluent.io/cloud/current/kafka-rest/krest-qs.html](https://docs.confluent.io/cloud/current/kafka-rest/krest-qs.html)
 [https://docs.confluent.io/cloud/current/api.htm](https://docs.confluent.io/cloud/current/api.htm)

+The rest of this readme and original source code came frrom the following github [https://github.com/tstuber/camel-quarkus-kafka-schema-registry](https://github.com/tstuber/camel-quarkus-kafka-schema-registry)
+Many thanks for his example!

 * You need to have a local kafka cluster running.
 You can use the provided `docker-compose.yml`.
 * You need access to confluent.io maven repo: https://packages.confluent.io/maven/.
 You might need to add it to your `settings.xml`